12 Best Report Writing Topics: It’s Time To Get Started On Your Next Research Paper

 When writing a research paper on the insanity defense, it’s key to include examples from real-life legal cases, such as the Steven Steinberg case (1981).
 Mr. Steinberg claimed he was sleepwalking and dreaming about a break-in to his home when he stabbed and killed his wife.
 Steinberg was found not guilty due to temporary insanity, as the jury decided he was not in his right mind when the crime occurred.

-12. Trans Rights: At What Age Should a Person be Legally Allowed to Transition
+12. Trans Rights: at What Age Should a Person Be Legally Allowed to Transition

 Trans rights: At what age should a person be legally allowed to transition?